A Perspective on Secular Bull and Bear Markets

 The chart below creates a channel for the S&P Composite.
 The two dotted lines have the same slope as the regression, as calculated in Excel, with the top of the channel based on the peak of the Tech Bubble and the low is based on the 1932 trough.

 Historically, regression to trend often means overshooting to the other side.
 The latest monthly average of daily closes is 82% above trend, down from its interim peak of 91% above trend in December 2014.
 Is the recent decline a minor correction or a major reversal?
 It is perhaps important to note that the trough preceding the December peak had fallen only 15% below trend in March of 2009.
 Previous bottoms were considerably further below trend.

 Will the March 2009 bottom be different?
 Perhaps.
 But only time will tell.

-For a more optimistic view, see Chris Puplava's assertion a year ago that The Secular Bear Market in Stocks Is Over.
+For a more optimistic view, see Chris Puplava's assertion in The Secular Bear Market in Stocks Is Over.
 Chris's commentary includes some interesting demographic analysis based on the ratio of the higher earning, bigger spending age 35-49 cohort to less financially empowered age 20-34 cohort.
 Unfortunately this ratio is being savagely trumped by a far more powerful demographic shift: The ratio of the elderly (65 and over) to the peak earning cohort (age 45-54).
 The next chart, based on Census Bureau historical data and mid-year population forecasts to 2060, illustrates this rather amazing shift.

 In the chart above, the elderly cohort (red series) is dramatically increasing in numbers.
 The ratio of the two, the blue line in the chart, peaked in 2007 and began its long rollover in 2008, coincident with the beginning of the last recession.
 We have many years to go before this ratio approximately levels out around 2030.